 2. Minimization of hole size, from 4mil to 3mil and 2mil

 3. Multistage of HDI, from 1 stage to the forthcoming 2 or 3 stages

 2. Process registration because of stricter tolerance requirements

 6. Proper coefficient of thermal expansion (CTE)

 An Overview of Global Market of HDI PCBs

-At present, HDI accounts for 12.5% of the world's PCB circuit boards output of 72.5 billion US dollars, and has a market scale of about 10 billion US dollars (2018).
-It is mainly used in mobile electronic devices (such as mobile phones, tablets, smart wearable devices, etc.), computers and peripherals (such as high-end desktops, laptops, servers, memory, etc.), automotive electronics and telecommunication equipment.
-The category of mobile electronic devices (especially mobile phones, according to IDC data), which shipped 1.97 billion global functions and smart phones in 2017, including 1.462 billion smart phones), is the largest application area of HDI, and also the most demanding area of HDI technology (such as Any Layer, SLP), will also lead the direction of HDI technology development in the future.
+At present, HDI accounts for 12.5% of the world's PCB circuit board output of 72.5 billion US dollars and has a market scale of about 10 billion US dollars (2018).
+It is mainly used in mobile electronic devices (such as mobile phones, tablets, smart wearable devices, etc.), computers and peripherals (such as high-end desktops, laptops, servers, memory, etc.), automotive electronics, and telecommunication equipment.
+The category of mobile electronic devices (especially mobile phones, according to IDC data), which shipped 1.97 billion global functions and smartphones in 2017, including 1.462 billion smartphones), is the largest application area of HDI, and also the most demanding area of HDI technology (such as Any Layer, SLP), will also lead the direction of HDI technology development in the future.

-Currently, there are nearly 20 HDI companies in China’s mainland, including GOWORLD, Founder, Multek, Shengyi Electronics, Topcb, Bomin, Suntak, Jingwang and Rocket PCB etc. The overall scale of domestic HDI PCB fabrication has been steady growth in China from low-end HDI products to SLP, Any Layer, and rigid-flex HDI.
+Currently, there are nearly 20 HDI companies in China’s mainland, including GOWORLD, Founder, Multek, Shengyi Electronics, Topcb, Bomin, Suntak, Kingwong, and Rocket PCB, etc. The overall scale of domestic HDI PCB fabrication has been steady growth in China from low-end HDI products to SLP, Any Layer, and rigid-flex HDI.